 How do I use a short form?

 A short form may be used in conjunction with an oral presentation of the full English version consent form to the participant with the assistance of an individual fluent in the participant’s language (as required by 45CFR46.116).

 The participant must receive a copy of the signed and dated short form consent and a copy of the signed and dated approved JHM IRB full English version consent form (signed by a witness and a consent designee).
 The witness must be fluent in both languages and must be unaffiliated with the study.
-The witness may also be the translator.
-If, however, the translator is affiliated with the study as an investigator or study team member).
+The witness may also be the translator (unless the translator is affiliated with the study as an investigator or study team member).